 Sponsor Parents and Grandparents to Canada – Immigration Lawyer

 Ayodele Law helps Canadians sponsor their parents and grandparents for permanent residence in Canada through the Parents and Grandparents Sponsorship (PGP) program.
-Let us guide you through every step of the process.
+Many families come to us after searching for a parents and grandparents sponsorship lawyer near them, looking for clear guidance through the PGP process.

 What are the requirements to sponsor your Parents or Grandparents to Canada?